Football Morning In America, Week 16 - Peter King, NBC Sports

 • So, what is your New Year’s resolution, Bill Belichick?

 • Ben Roethlisberger, with his family in a plush suite at Arrowhead Stadium, had one of the most forgettable games of his NFL career.
-Heroes rarely get to go out the way they want, and this is your 2021 reminder.
+This is your 2021 reminder that heroes rarely get to go out the way they want.

 • Davis Mills outduels Trevor Lawrence and Justin Herbert in exactly what universe other than this one?